~16 min left

 • Avoid NetSuite if: you're cost-sensitive at <50 users, you value open source, or you need on-premises deployment.

-• Both can fail if: you don't invest in change management, training, and clean data migration.
+• Both can fail if: you skip change management, training, and clean data migration.
 The platform isn't your problem — implementation discipline is.

 A Decision Framework You Can Use Today